karthikrajkumar/tracing/fastapi-auto-agent/README.md

-# FastAPI Auto-Instrumentation Agent
+# FastAPI Auto-Instrumentation Agent (Dynatrace-like Approach)

-A Python agent that automatically adds OpenTelemetry instrumentation to FastAPI applications without requiring any code changes.
+A Python agent that automatically adds OpenTelemetry instrumentation to FastAPI applications without requiring any code changes, similar to how Dynatrace's OneAgent works.

 ## Features